codyschank/cluj/README.md

 - Is there any temporal autocorrelation in the performance (where performance is more similar for games that are near each other in time)?

 Main:
-- Is it possible to schedule git to push?
 - Create a "dashboard" using Rshiny
 - Create a trade proposer